-The current annual allocation is \$2.375 million for White Earth Nation.
-This allocation is based on program eligibility criteria and costs specific to the current programs.
-Additional funding is required to expand existing eligibility criteria.
+The current annual Initiative allocation is \$2.375 million for White Earth Nation.
+This allocation was based on data from 2003 which no longer accurately reflects the costs to operate the Initiative.

-Partners for this proposal include tribal and county governments.
+Partners for this proposal include White Earth Nation and the department.

 There are significant disparities between American Indian and white children in the Minnesota child protection system.
 The American Indian Child Welfare Initiative has been successful in improving child welfare outcomes for American Indian children.
 From 2013 to 2015, the White Earth Nation program reduced the number of children placed in foster care by 23.9 percent while statewide the number of children entering foster care increased by 13.3 percent.
-This proposal increases the investment in this initiative to continue to reduce disparities.